 - Minimum levels of proficiency and experience.

-- Keeping accurate records of client assets.
+- Keeping accurate records of client assets and reporting to clients.

 - Keeping client assets in safe custody and separate from the platform’s own assets.

 - Protection of personal information.

 - Addressing conflicts of interest and not taking advantage of clients.